seanmcquaid/WDYW-Web/README.md

 ## Focuses for the Project
 - Performance
-- TDD - Integration and only true Unit Tests for components that have logic
+- TDD - Integration tests with RTL to mimic user behavior and Unit Testing
 - E2E Testing

 ## Architecture Decisions :